rotsee/protokollen/README.md

 Harvesting documents
 ---------------------
 The harvesting script `harvest.py` takes a table with URLs and xPath expressions.
-It will fetch any new, valid files encountered, and put them in a storage. uRLs and xPaths can be provided throgh a CSV file, or a Google Spreadsheet document.
+It will fetch any new, valid files encountered, and put them in a storage, after checking their mime type. uRLs and xPaths can be provided throgh a CSV file, or a Google Spreadsheet document.

 Run `python harvest.py --help` for more info on how to feed data into the script, or `pydoc ./harvest.py` (or `pdoc ./harvest.py`) for API help.